VladChat/luggage-scale/blog_src/content/posts/2025/10/how-the-government-shutdown-impacts-travel-abc-news-breaking-news-latest-news-an.md

 - Eco- and travel-friendly: No spare batteries to pack, no disposal worries, and no compliance issues with button cells in checked bags.
 - Useful at destination: Souvenirs add weight.
 Recheck your bag in the hotel room and redistribute items before heading to the airport.

 Curious which style fits your travel style?
-See our in-depth overview: <a href="https://luggage-scale.com/battery-free-luggage-scale">battery-free luggage scale guide</a>.
+See our in-depth overview: battery-free luggage scale guide.

 ## Additional Strategies for Business and Time-Critical Trips